Coko-Foundation/Kotahi/README.md

 ## CI

-CI requires a Kubernetes cluster, resources for which can be found in `pubsweet/infra`.
+CI requires a Kubernetes cluster, resources for which can be found in [`pubsweet/infra`](https://gitlab.coko.foundation/pubsweet/infra).
 In order to set up a Kubernetes cluster (using AWS) you need to follow the instructions there.
+Templates for deploying to this cluster with [`pubsweet/deployer`](https://gitlab.coko.foundation/pubsweet/deployer) are located in [`xpub/deployment-config`](https://gitlab.coko.foundation/xpub/deployment-config).

 ## Community